troglobit/libite/README.md

   with the `dst` name.
 On successful operation the source is removed and the function returns POSIX OK (0).

+- `pidfile(basename)`

+  Write a daemon pid file.
+Creates a pidfile in `_PATH_VARRUN` using either `basename` or, if `basename` is `NULL`, `__progname`.
+The file name has the form `/var/run/basename.pid`.

+  Use this function to create a pid file for your daemon when it is ready to receive signals.
+A client application may poll for the existence of this file, so make sure to have your signal handlers properly setup before calling this function.

+  The pidfile is removed when the program exits, using an `atexit()` handler.
+However, depending on how the program terminates the file may still exist even though the program is no longer running.
+This is only a problem for clients.

 - `rsync(src, dst, delete, *filter())`

   Very simple `rsync()` to copy files files and directories